 Cooper literally steps into Dougie's shoes, his own left behind.

-The green key, it we examine it, bears a similarity to the quadrangle symbol on the green ring that Dougie was wearing, though it is not exact.
+The shape of the green Great Northern Hotel key bears a similarity to the quadrangle symbol on the green ring that Dougie was wearing, though it is not exact.

 Stepping back to the absence of the FBI pin.
 Cooper has retained the #315 key that was in his jacket pocket, but he's lost the FBI pin?